mssalvatore/command-line-challenges/README.txt

 7. (B) Print the text "Hello World".

-8. (B) Create an empty file named "empty.txt"
+8. (B) Create a file named "hello.txt" that contains the text "Hello World".

-9. (B) Remove the file "empty.txt"
+9. (B) Create an empty file named "empty.txt"

-10. (I) Find a second way to solve challenge 8.
+10. (B) Remove the file "empty.txt"

-11. (I) Find a third way to solve challenge 8.
+11. (I) Find a second way to solve challenge 9.

-12. (B) Create a file named "hello.txt" that contains the text "Hello World".
+12. (I) Find a third way to solve challenge 9.

 13. (B) Copy "hello.txt" and name the copy "goodbye.txt".